metachris/RPIO/README.md

-This is a set of Python tools to simplify working with the GPIO port (in particular for the Raspberry Pi, but generally applicable).
-These are the main components:
+Python tools to simplify working with the Raspberry Pi and it's GPIO port.
+All source code in this repository is released under the new BSD License, which basically means you can do with it whatever you want.
+Here's whats inside:

 **GPIO2.py**